 Asylum may be granted if the applicant has suffered persecution in the past in his or her country of nationality on account of race, religion, nationality, membership in a particular social group, or political opinion.
 "Persecution" means that harm or suffering has or will be inflicted upon the applicant, in order to punish the applicant for possessing one or more of those protected characteristics.
 It includes threats to life or freedom, confinement, torture, the denial of the right to work, to pursue an education, to marry, to practice one’s religion, to receive due process of law, as well as the imposition of severe economic restrictions.

 An applicant for asylum must show that race, religion, nationality, membership in a particular social group, or political opinon was or will be "one central reason" for persecuting him or her.
 Harm motivated by other reasons does not provide a basis for asylum.

 The applicant's testimony, or statement, standing alone, may be sufficient to establish persecution, if it is credible (believable), persuasive and specific.
 Oftentimes, supporting documentary (paper) evidence must be offered, such as photos, medical records, police reports, newspaper articles, and other material.

-Don't wait until the last minute.Contact us today.
+Don't wait until the last minute.Contact an experienced lawyer today.
 We can schedule an appointment for you right away.

 10 North Main Street - Suite 318 - West Hartford, Connecticut 06107